galminyana/galminyana.github.io/Assignment01.md

 ## Remove NULLs and Reduce Shellcode Size
 ---

+> The final ASM code after the changes explained here can be found at the [BindShell-ExecveStack_V2.nasm](https://github.com/galminyana/SLAE64/Assignment01/BindShell-Execve-Stack_V2.nasm) file on the [GitHub Repo]((https://github.com/galminyana/SLAE64/).

 The actual shellcode has several NULLs and a size of 274 bytes (too much!).
 With `objdump` we can get the opcodes and review the NULLs in the shellcode:

 ```markdown